 Inflammation can be a sign of a healthy immune system; it is the body’s natural response to quickly repair an injury or fight off a potential health threat.
 While more research is needed to fully understand the anti-inflammatory benefits of moringa, research suggests that moringa has many anti-inflammatory properties that could protect the body from several types of chronic diseases.

 The study conducted by Madukwe E.U, et. al. in 2013, determined the proximate amount of micronutrients like iron and calcium; and essential vitamins like Vitamins A and C in the Moringa Oleifera leaves.
 The result depicted abundance of all the nutrients.
-It is known that iron and vitamin C play an important role in boosting the immune system.
-Hence moringa leaves should be incorporated in daily diet to improve the immune system.

 Other researchers have also found that moringa helps to increase the immune response of the body (Ray-Yu Yang, et, al) Busani Moyo, et, al, determined the nutritional value of the dried moringa leaves.
 The result concluded that among all other nutrients, crude protein is present in notable amounts which are beneficial to boost the immune system.